arg0NNY/BetterAnimations/docs/usage/customization.md

 There are a bunch of modules supported by _BetterAnimations_: Servers, Channels, Popouts, Messages, etc.
 A full list of modules with detailed descriptions is available at [Modules](./modules).

-However, every one of them has a type, and there are only two types of modules: **Reveal** and **Switch**.
+However, every one of them has a type, and there are only two types of Modules: **Reveal** and **Switch**.

 ### Reveal

 Reveal modules animate the elements that appear and disappear.
-For example, [_Popouts_](./modules#popouts) executes animation when you open or close a popout by hovering or clicking some anchor element, such as User in the Member List, [_Messages_](./modules#messages) executes animation when a new message is sent into the channel or is deleted from it, and so on.
+For example, [_Popouts_](./modules#popouts) executes an animation when you open or close a popout by hovering or clicking some anchor element, such as User Card in the Member List, [_Messages_](./modules#messages) executes an animation when a new message is sent into the channel or is deleted from it, and so on.

 ### Switch

 Switch modules animate the switch between elements (pages) sharing the same container.
-For example, [_Servers_](./modules#servers) executes animation when you switch from one Discord server to another, [_Settings_](./modules#settings) executes animation when you switch between different sections of the settings, etc.
+For example, [_Servers_](./modules#servers) executes an animation when you switch from one Discord server to another, [_Settings_](./modules#settings) executes an animation when you switch between different sections of the settings, etc.

 ## Selecting Animations